DIY-Smart-Appliances/SmartFridge/Code/BasicFridge1/README.md

 For the relays, you could also use a 3/4 relay module instead of one module per relay.

 ## Tools
+You need some DIY prowess to complete such a transformation of your fridge.
+All usual tool will be needed.
+Plus:
-A Dremel or something similar can come in handy.
+- A Dremel or something similar can come in handy.
+- A soldering station
+- Heat shrink tubing
-Some water-repellent spray can also be useful.
+- Some water-repellent spray can also be useful.
+- Maybe a 3D printer for module casing

 The main problem for fridges and freezers is the presence of water vapor in the cellar.
 For the ESP32-CAM and its power supply, probably the best choice is to put them in a box, with a hole for the camera.
 For the display, you will usually have to cut the fridge door, find a way to fit it in, and mask the cuts with a frame.
 It must also be close to the ESP32 and the SHT41, since the I2C bus must be short.
 If too difficult, avoid the display.
 After all, you see everything with HA.